Microbiota: Introduction

-Biologists have come to appreciate that microbes make up an important part of an organism's phenotype, far beyond the occasional symbiotic case study.
+Biologists discovered that microbes make up an important part of an organism's phenotype, far beyond the occasional symbiotic case study.

 Types of microbe-host relationships

 Commensalism, a concept developed by Pierre-Joseph van Beneden (1809–1894), a Belgian professor at the University of Louvain during the nineteenth century is central to the microbiome, where microbiota colonize a host in a non-harmful coexistence.
 The relationship with their host is called mutualistic when organisms perform tasks that are known to be useful for the host, parasitic, when disadvantageous to the host.
 Other authors define a situation as mutualistic where both benefit, and commensal, where the unaffected host benefits the symbiont.
 A nutrient exchange may be bidirectional or unidirectional, may be context dependent and may occur in diverse ways.
 Microbiota that are expected to be present, and that under normal circumstances do not cause disease, are deemed normal flora or normal microbiota; normal flora can not only be harmless, but can be protective of the host.